aaronmccall/cvss/README.md

 - _throw_: if validation returns an error, throw the error
 - _baseOnly_: only consider base metrics when calculating score
 - _temporal_: include temporal metrics when calculating score
-- _environmental_: include temporal AND environmental metrics when calculating score (both are included per CVSS3 spec)
+- _env_: include temporal AND environmental metrics when calculating score (both are included per CVSS3 spec)

 ### #getBaseScore [String or Object input], [Object options (optional)]